Jalle19/eda-modbus-bridge/README.md

 > I take no responsibility if you break your ventilation unit by using this software!

-An HTTP bridge for Enervent ventilation units with EDA automation (e.g. Pingvin).
+An HTTP/MQTT bridge for Enervent ventilation units with EDA automation (e.g. Pingvin).
 It provides a REST-ful HTTP interface for interacting with the ventilation unit (reading temperatures and changing certain settings), as well as an MQTT client which can publish readings regularly.